Evolving cyber threat landscape amid Middle East tensions

 On March 1, 2026, the Ministry of Interior, UAE (MOI UAE) issued a warning to netizens against fraudulent calls that may originate from the number (70614213) or any other numbers, confirming that these fall under the practices of electronic fraud and impersonation.

-AWS outages in the UAE: Impact from regional conflict
+AWS outages in UAE: Impact from regional conflict

 The disruptions were caused by physical debris from a successful UAE interception of incoming projectiles amid the escalating Iran-U.S. and Israel conflict, which inadvertently damaged infrastructure supporting the AWS facilities.